 Mustard greens are a very easy to grow and quick to mature vegetable green that can be used in salads when the leaves are young and tender or cooked as they mature.
-It is this same plant that when left to go to seed produces the mustard we all know and love.
+It is this same plant that when left to go to seed produces the condiment mustard.

 There are several varieties available for the home garden with the main difference between them being the color of their frilly leaves which can vary from light to deep green and red.
 Raw mustard greens have a peppery tang similar to radish roots.

 Mustard greens are a cool season vegetable and can be sown as soon as 2 - 4 weeks before the last frost in the spring.
 Sowing again in mid-summer for fall-winter harvest.
 Fall plantings usually taste better because they are maturing under cooler conditions

 They like a sunny position but will welcomes shade as the season progresses.
 A minimum of 3-4 hours of direct sunlight daily.
 Mustard green are not heat tolerant and will bolt to seed as soon as the weather become to hot for them.